Mike OlsonChairman, Cloudera

 Prior to Accel, Ping was a senior product line manager and director of corporate development at Juniper Networks.
 He managed Juniper’s flagship M-series router product portfolio.
 In addition, Ping worked on Juniper’s acquisition of NetScreen Technologies (a $3.5 billion transaction) and led all subsequent security and routing product and R&D integration activities.
 He also worked as a strategy consultant for McKinsey & Company, advising technology clients in their growth strategies.

 Ping holds an A.B. from Harvard University, with honors, and an M.B.A. from Stanford University.

-Previously, Stevenson was vice president and general manager of Intel's Global IT Operations and Services.
+Prior to her role as Intel’s CIO, Stevenson was vice president and general manager of Intel's Global IT Operations and Services.
 In this role she led both the strategic and tactical support of Intel's world-wide infrastructure components, including Data Centers, Network and Telecommunications, Enterprise Application Support, Client computing and a 24x7 internal Service Desk.

 Steve SordelloCFO, LinkedIn